AnalyticsByJake/SQL_Meets_Suburbia/README.md

     • listing_tax_info.csv
     • property_tax.csv

-Each of these datasets is available in its clean as well as original form.
+Each of these datasets is available in its cleaned as well as original form.

 ## III.
 How to Build the Database